uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_connect_and_monitor.md

    ![Monitor](images/Monitor.png)

 You can also inspect the cluster status from the command line by executing the `cockroach node status` command.
+Refer to the [View Node Details](https://www.cockroachlabs.com/docs/view-node-details.html) in the documentation for more information.

 ```Shell
 osboxes@osboxes:~$ cockroach node status